napari/napari/docs/explanations/rendering.md

 Aside from the average framerate if napari renders even a single frame slowly or has a pattern of slow and fast frames is can be annoying.
-People have coined the term "[janky](http://jankfree.org/)" to describe applications that have framerate irregularity.
-So we want napari's average framerate to be high but also prefer a consistent framerate to one that's all over the map.
+People have coined the term [janky](http://jankfree.org/) to describe applications that have framerate irregularity.
+We want napari's average framerate to be high but we also want prefer a consistent framerate to one that's all over the map.

 # Array-like Interface